lschoe/mpyc/README.md

 [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/) webpage.
 Use, for example, `pip install gmpy2-2.0.8-cp36-cp36m-win_amd64.whl` to finish installation.

+3. Use `run-all.sh` or `run-all.bat` in the `demos` directory to have a quick look at some demos.
-3. A few simple Windows batch files are provided in the `demos` directory.
-Also note the Windows batch files in the `docs` and `tests` directories.
+Also note the example Windows batch files in the `docs` and `tests` directories.

 4. Directory `demos\.config` contains configuration info used to run MPyC with multiple parties.
 Also, Windows batch file 'gen.bat' shows how to generate fresh key material for SSL.
 OpenSSL is required to generate